sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

 The first is having a security review process that is clear, transparent, and ideally as automated as possible.
 This enables the developer to ensure their patch meets the security standards on their own, without having to go through costly, multi-person round-trip review cycles.
 You can use tools that automate code coverage, linting, and static checks.
 And you can implement a security testing suite that validates key aspects of your application security model.

 The second is about shifting the security stance of the organization from reactive to proactive.
 Reactive means you wait for the next zero-day to emerge, which forces you to raise a fire-alarm that stops production on all the teams affected.
-This sort of scenario played out across virtually every major software organization when the Log4j vulnerability was released in late 2021.
+This sort of scenario played out across numerous software organization when the Log4j vulnerability was released in late 2021.
 We wrote a [blog post](log4j-log4shell-0-day) to help organizations react and remediate quickly with automation.

 <center>
   <div className="max-w-650">